antmicro/ros2-vision-node-base/examples/mask_rcnn/README.md

 # Instance segmentation inference testing with MaskRCNN

-This demo runs and instance segmentation algorithm on frames from COCO dataset.
+This demo runs an instance segmentation algorithm on frames from COCO dataset.
 The demo consists of four parts:

 * `CVNodeManager` - manages testing scenario and data flow between dataprovider and tested MaskRCNN node.